electricbookworks/electric-book/_docs/setup/setting-up-a-book.md

 ---
 ~~~

 And between those `---`s, we can and should specify some information about that part.
-This information is called YAML frontmatter.
+This information is written in YAML syntax.

-In each file's YAML frontmatter (the info between `---`s at the top) we specify the book-part's `title` and (sometimes) the book-part's `style` to use for that part.
-The `style` specifies what kind of book-part it is, such as a `title-page` or `chapter`.

-> Technical note: the `style` YAML sets the class attribute of the output HTML's `<body>` element.
-Themes use that class to control CSS and page structure.
 {:.box}
+Note: the YAML between triple hyphens at the start of a markdown document is technically referred to as 'YAML frontmatter'.
+We don't use that term here, in order to avoid confusion with book frontmatter, also known as prelim pages.
+In these docs, we say 'top-of-page YAML'.

+In each file's top-of-page YAML (the info between `---`s at the top) we specify the book-part's `title` and (sometimes) the book-part's `style` to use for that part.
+The `style` specifies what kind of book-part it is, such as `title-page`.

+If a page has a `style` set, it must include one of `default-page`, `frontmatter-page`, or `endmatter-page` in order to get margin-box content, like running heads and page numbers.
+Including `style` *without* one of these effectively turns off margin boxes, which may be your intention, for instance on a `title-page`, which never has running heads or page numbers.

+{:.box}
+Technical note: the `style` YAML sets the class attribute of the output HTML's `<body>` element.
+That class is then used for CSS.

-When you create your book, we recommend following these conventions for file naming and YAML frontmatter `style` settings:
+When you create your book, we recommend following these conventions for file naming and top-of-page YAML `style` settings:

 | Book section                | Example filename          | Style in YAML                |
 | --------------------------- | ------------------------- | ---------------------------- |